 The Romans quickly rebuilt London.
 It wasn’t at first the capital of Roman Britain, but it was already a busy trading port even before Boudica’s attack.
 The forum (marketplace and main square) was on what’s now Gracechurch Street, with a huge basilica (a town hall, not a church) on its north side, of which bits still survive in the basement of a hairdresser in Leadenhall Market.
 There was an amphitheatre for watching sporting events, discovered in 1988 where the Guildhall now is (and normally open to the public by appointment).

-Other amenities included bathhouses (of which one, at Billingsgate, is open to the public), and temples, most notably a temple to Mithras – originally a Persian god but popular across the empire – on Walbrook under what’s now the Bloomberg HQ (likewise open to the public by appointment, but note that all of these sites are currently closed during the Covid crisis).
+Other amenities included bathhouses (of which one, at Billingsgate, is open to the public), and temples, most notably a temple to Mithras – originally a Persian god but popular across the empire – on Walbrook under what’s now the Bloomberg HQ (likewise open to the public by appointment, and free of charge, but note that opening times at all of these sites may be yet affected by the Covid situation).

 Around 200 AD, the Romans built a wall to protect the city.
 Its gates, though many times rebuilt, existed in some form until the eighteenth century.
 Bits of the wall survive, and you can walk its course and see them today, with a big piece at Tower Hill, and others hidden away along (the street called) London Wall, including one in an underground car park.
 There was a barbican (fort) at the northwest corner of the wall, and suburbs to the west and across the River in Southwark.
 There was also a cemetery outside the walls to the east.